-This is the FNJP’s 35th edition Guess that Plant
+This is the FNJP’s 142nd edition of Guess that Plant!

 February’s Guess that Plant is a native wetland sedge found throughout the State.Think you know this plant?
 If so, send your answer for this month’s Guess that Plant.

 Doellingeria umbellata (Mill.)
 Nees var. umbellata, Flat-topped White Aster, Parasol white-top